nsergeev37/credit_scoring/README.md

 ## Project Description
 This project compares multiple machine learning approaches for credit scoring:
-- Tested XGBoost, Random Forest, and other boosting algorithms
+- Tested Random Forest,XGBoost and other boosting algorithms
 - Optimized hyperparameters using F2-score  to prioritize default detection